minetest/dev.luanti.org/content/for-creators/api/lua-environment.md

 Linear search for `val` in the `list`.
 Returns the first index where the value equals `val`.
 Returns `-1` if the value is not found.

 #### `table.copy(t, [seen])`
-Deepcopies the table `t` and all it's subtables - both keys and values.
+Deep-copies the table `t` and all it's subtables - both keys and values.
 Non-table types are not copied, even if they are reference types (userdata, functions and threads).
 The reference structure will be fully preserved: A single table, even if referenced multiple times, will only be copied a single time; subsequent references in the copy will just reference the same copied table.

 The `seen` table is a lookup for already copied tables, which are used as keys.
 The value is the copy.
 By providing `[table] = table` entries for certain tables, you can prevent them from being copied.